Ratchet & Clank: Helga von Streissenburgen

-Helga von Streissenburgen (voiced by Mona Marshall in a German accent) is a robot who is Captain Qwark's portly, heavyset fitness trainer.
+Helga von Streissenburgen (voiced by Mona Marshall) is a robot who is Captain Qwark's portly, heavyset fitness trainer.
 In Ratchet & Clank, Ratchet runs through a fitness course to meet up with Helga in order to claim the reward, a Swingshot, though she also demands that Ratchet must pay for the gadget after stating that his run was "the most pathetic display I has ever seen on that Obstacle course!".
 Helga is chosen to join the Q-Force for her "sensual powers of seduction" in Ratchet & Clank: Up Your Arsenal.
-Despite her tough appearance, she showed genuine sadness when Qwark "died", stating "Und... we vould frollock in ze fitness course... under ze wee hours of za morning!"
-Her full name is revealed in a promotional poster for Tools of Destruction as Helga von Streissenburgen.

 Douglass C. Perry of IGN commented positively in the "quirkier" voices in the supporting cast of Ratchet & Clank and cited Helga (describing her as "the weird athletic woman at the end of the stunt course") as an example.

 Skrunch

-Skrunch (voiced by Jim Ward) is Captain Qwark's cycloptic monkey sidekick.
+Skrunch (voiced by Jim Ward) is Captain Qwark's one-eyed monkey sidekick.
 Being a monkey, he loves bananas.
 He's also seen running around the Starship Phoenix's bridge.
 Skrunch joins Clank during some of Clank's missions in Up Your Arsenal to activate out-of-range buttons or distract powerful enemies and is a gunner for Ratchet on Tyrranosis.
 Skrunch also makes an appearance in Size Matters.
 He speaks to Clank twice in the game, first on planet Metalis and again at the end of the game on Quadrona.